 - Most digital printing presses can only accommodate press sheets of 18"x12".

 - Compared to offset printing, digital print quality is generally lower, albeit often indistinguishable to the untrained eye.

 When To Use and Why

-If you are not satisfied yet, here are some important considerations that will help you decide on which print method you should employ.
+If you are not satisfied yet with the difference between offset printing and digital printing, here are some important considerations that will help you decide on which print method you should employ.

 Offset printing has a front-end cost load for plates and set up.
 This means that during short runs, you may incur high unit costs.
 However, as the quantity goes up, the cost goes down with offset printing.
 On the other hand, very low quantities (less than 1000) can be more economical with digital printing.

 Over the last few years, the variety of paper stocks available for digital printing has improved greatly.
 However, if you are looking to print on an unusual printing surface and looking for a special texture, offset printing method continues to offer the most flexibility.
 Also, with offset, you are not as limited in the size of your piece unlike in digital printing where you can only accommodate a 12"x18" paper size.